LostAsleep/go-serve/notes.md

 ## Printing Stuff

 * `fmt.Print` - Just print stuff
-* `fmt.Fprintf` - Print to a file handler in a formated way
+* `fmt.Fprintf` - Print to a io.writer / file descriptor in a formated way
 * `fmt.Printf` - Print in a formated way (don't forget that you need line returns)
    * `fmt.Printf("Hello %v\n", "Someone")`
    * If you use `%q` instead of `%v` it will be shown quoted